5 Signs of Periodontal Disease

 When gum disease is advanced, the gum tissue deteriorates and loses its ability to hold teeth in place.
 This gum recession will cause teeth to shift out of alignment.
 In severe cases, teeth eventually fall out.

 While a gum disease diagnosis is alarming, it can be reversed if caught in its early stages.
 Whatever symptoms you’re concerned about, Dr. Steven D. Spitz of Smileboston Cosmetic and Implant Dentistry offers expert treatment to stop infections and protect your oral health.
 From deep cleaning to the revolutionary Pinhole Surgical Technique, a non-invasive gum recession therapy, our team will deliver comfortable care every step of the way.
-To learn more about how we can help, check out our services online or call (617) 277-4100 to schedule an appointment at our Brookline, MA, office.
-For our South Shore location in Pembroke, MA, call (781) 826-7577.
+To learn more about how we can help, request an appointment online or call Smileboston Cosmetic and Implant Dentistry Phone Number 617-277-4100 to schedule an appointment at our Brookline, MA, office.

 Comments are closed.